mesh-dell/Ecommerce/README.md

 http://localhost:5000/scalar/v1
 ```

-(or the port configured in your environment)
+(or the port configured in your environment).

 This will open the **Scalar API Docs**, where you can explore all available endpoints interactively.